WATCH NOW: Phase 1b vaccine sign-ups to begin Monday in West Piedmont Health District

 One or more mass vaccination events will be staged in the districts or through one of VDH’s partners, the release said.
 Those will be announced as soon as they are scheduled.

-This news comes on the day when VDH reported that three more residents of the district had died from COVID-19.
+This news comes when when VDH reported has reported six more residents of the district have died from COVID-19.
+The 7-day average number of new cases is 85.

 The deaths could've occurred just about any time in the past few weeks, because VDH waits to confirm cause in death certificates before adding them to its database.

-Henry County had 26 new cases, Franklin County had 23, Patrick County had 14, and Martinsville had four.

-All of this has had residents clamoring for access to the vaccines, which had been distributed to health care workers and first responders under Phase 1a.

-As of Friday VDH reported that 3,834 residents had received at least one dose of a vaccine, and 547 were fully vaccinated.
+As of Saturday VDH reported that 4,372 residents of the district had received at least one dose of a vaccine -- up 14% from Friday -- and 409 were fully vaccinated.

 Those were predominately in Henry and Franklin counties.